AI vs Human Interpretation: Which Is Right for Your Event?

 In the context of events, this usually happens in two ways:

-Human interpreters are the gold standard for high-stakes situations where every word matters—think diplomatic negotiations, legal proceedings, or sensitive medical consultations.
+Human interpreters are the gold standard for high-stakes situations where every word matters—think diplomatic negotiations, or sensitive medical consultations.

 Sometimes a simple chart makes it all clear.
 Here’s a quick breakdown of how the two stack up.